Food PreservationJalapeñosPickles

 How do I make them less spicy?

-To tone down the heat, remove the seeds and inner membranes before slicing the jalapeños.
-You can also mix in mild peppers like bell peppers for a softer bite.
+To tone down the heat, remove the seeds and membranes before slicing.
+You can also mix in mild or sweet peppers (like bell peppers) to dilute the spiciness.

 Can I use apple cider vinegar instead of white vinegar?